Repairing Structural Timbers

-Repair of structural timbers has always been an expensive and time consuming operation.
+Repairing structural timber has always been an expensive and time consuming operation.
 From a timber lintel in a Georgian terrace, to a huge tie beam in a barn conversion, if a new piece could not be spliced, or bolted on, the lot had to come out.
-Very often, even if it were possible to bolt a new section of timber on, the overlap for the bolts was so long it was almost like replacing the entire timber anyway.
+Very often, even if it were possible to bolt a new section of timber on, the overlap for the bolts in most cases were so long it was almost like replacing the entire timber anyway.

 Using the Timber-Resin Splice System a section of timber can be cut out, in situ, and a new section added.
 The repair will be stronger than the original.